soleilbrulant/soleilbrulant/README.md

 Sophomore CS student obsessed with AI systems and the gap between research and real-world use.
 I build full-stack products that actually ship — currently focused on RAG pipelines, RL environments, and agentic tooling.

-Done onsite frontend engineering in Cairo, organized a techfest for 2000+ people, and contributed to ML dataset infra for frontier AI labs.
+Done onsite frontend engineering in Cairo, organized a techfest for 2000+ people, and contributed to ML dataset infra.
-Long-term goal: work at or build an AI lab.
 Currently: making things that shouldn't exist yet.

 ---